SteveLim99/ArchiLens/README.md

 ## 1. Technologies Required

   1. Ensure that node.js and npm is installed.
-  2. Install [a relative link](https://metamask.io/)Metamask Extension on your browser.
+  2. Install [Metamask Extension](https://metamask.io/) on your browser.
   3. Solidity extension on VS code

     - solidity by Juan Blanco